 Lead generation isn’t reserved for a B2B (Business to Business) audience.
 Anything over $20 or taking any kind of consideration at all should have a lead-generating process to maximize return on the marketing budget.

 Once you have contact information, you can follow up with people who have gotten past the “getting to know you” stage.
 Now they’re very likely to become a paying customer.
+You can even attract lookalike audiences who may be just now learning about your business.

 Lead ads do this.
 Facebook fills the form in as much as possible.
 The person does the rest.
 They then submit.